Common questions about the methodology, data, and what the score means.

 Second: this signal is not sufficient alone.
 FilingDrift scored SVB above the ceiling in its final filing.
 It also scored RTX above the ceiling in 2020 — because of a merger that generated distress-adjacent language with no actual distress.
 The false positive rate is low but real.
 A signal this uncertain, without other confirming indicators, doesn't make a good sole basis for trading.

-What we provide is one research layer — a heads-up that the language has changed in a statistically unusual way.
+Most importantly: we don't generate trading signals.
+What we provide is one research layer — a descriptive tool, a heads-up that the language has changed in a statistically unusual way.
+We are not predicting the future.
 What you do with that, in combination with your own analysis, is entirely your call.
 We explicitly do not provide investment advice.

 No. We analyze language in public SEC filings.
 We don't predict stock prices, recommend trades, or guarantee any outcome.
 Past detection of distress events does not mean future detections will be accurate.